systragroup/vue-mapbox/docs/index.md

       link: /api/README

 features:
-  - title: Vue3 compatible
+  - title: Easy migration to Vue 3
     details: Bare minimum was changed to work with Vue 3.
-Some component were not tested.
-Please create an Issue if a component need a migration.
+Every component are the same as before for a easy migration
   - title: Declarative style
     details: You can use map elements like layers, markers, popups as Vue components and control them via synchronized props
   - title: Vuefied